homearanya/satrails/src/pages/tours/giants-cup-trail.md

 templateKey: tour-page
 seo:
   title: Giants Cup Trail · Drakensberg · Slackpacking  · Tours
-  description: >-
+  description: Drakenberg from Sani Pass to Bushmans Nek.
+Self guided trail with
-    Drakenberg from Sani Pass to Bushmans Nek.
-Self guided well marked trail with daily shuttles from the trail head to small hotels and  lodges for overnight accommodation.
+    daily shuttles from the trail head to small hotels and  lodges for overnight accommodation.
   image: